Approaches to business valuation

 They take known performance in a current or recent period.
 Then in simple formulas, they compute "a value".
 The formulas will fall into the following methods

 Each of these include risk discounts for the business, the industry, and the country.
-Sellers should avoid their use in pitches to buyers.

 We unpack much more about the income approach to business valuation here.